Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-lists.md

 | 3           | 2                | `48.50`          | `53.3985`                                     |
 | 4           | 3                | `18.50`          | `20.3685`                                     |

-## Variable Scope
+## Building up a List of Results

-Inside `for` loops, we can access and use any variables that are within scope.
+In our iteration examples so far, all we've really done is print out the values.
+A more common coding pattern is to process each list value and store the result in a _new_ list that we can use somewhere else.

-A common pattern we'll use is to initialize a variable before a `for` loop, and modify it within a `for` loop.
+To achieve this, we create a new, empty list before our loop.
+Then as we process each value, we append the result to the new list.
+At the end of the loop, our new list contains a processed version of the original list, with the processed values matching the ordering of the original list.

-Read through this code, and answer these questions:
+Take a moment to think about why this must be true.
+Then answer the following questions.

-Is `taxed_prices`
+Is `taxed_prices`:

-- ... initialized as an empty array inside the `for` loop?
+- initialized as an empty array inside the `for` loop?
+Why or why not?
-- ... accessed or modified inside the `for` loop?
+- accessed or modified inside the `for` loop?
 How?
-- ... accessed or modified after the `for` loop?
+- accessed or modified after the `for` loop?
 How?

 ```python
 prices = [18.99, 56.00, 48.50, 18.50]